-- In order to spell the basic word ‘dog’ a student must first “sound-out” “d”, “oh”, “g” and then the student must recall and apply in correct order the alphabet symbols.
+- In order to spell the basic word ‘dog’ a child must first “sound-out” (or phonemically segment) “d”, “oh”, “g” and then the child must recall and apply in correct order the alphabet letter sounds.

-- In order to read the word ‘dog’ a student must recognize each letter symbol and convert each symbol into the correct sound “d”, “oh”, “g” and then the student must blend the sounds together (phonemic blending ability).
+- In order to read the word ‘dog’ a child must recognize each letter symbol and convert each symbol into the correct sound “d”, “oh”, “g” and then the child must blend the sounds together (phonemic blending ability).

 Within this program, a multi-sensory approach to teaching the alphabetic letter sounds has been adopted: